 The first section of this tool kit provides checklists, templates, and other resources for ensuring that course materials are accessible to most types of disability.

 The second section of the tool kit provides resources on Universal Design for Learning.

 The third section of the tool kit provides information on student motivation.

 The fourth section of the tool kit provides information on how to introduce gradual change in your class, and how to measure whether that change is effective.

-The fifth section of the tool kit will contain case studies from the first generation of ATK instructors. (currently being developed)
+The fifth section of the tool kit contains case studies from the first generation of ATK instructors.

 The sixth section gathers materials and strategies that have been developed at NTID and RIT and elsewhere.

 Collaborative Research: Accessible STEM Instruction with Deaf Students: Supporting Faculty in Pedagogical Exploration and Innovation